Skip to main content

 Mayo Arts Service

-Briathra Talún / Words from the Land a public art project by artist Noah Rose, culminating in a sculptural installation at Páirc an Tobair in Irishtown village, south Mayo.
-From the outset, Mayo County Council collaborated closely with the Irishtown community, whose invaluable input helped shape this project.
+Briathra Talún / Words from the Land; a public art project by artist Noah Rose, culminating in a sculptural installation at Páirc a Tobair in Irishtown village and a publication.
 This commission presented a unique opportunity for an artist to engage with a close-knit community that takes great pride in its village and its historical significance.
-Following an open competition, Noah Rose was selected to take on the commission and embraced and deepened the relationship with the Irishtown community.
+Following an open competition, Noah Rose was selected to take on the commission.

 Noah Rose is an accomplished artist with extensive experience of developing and making public artworks.
 Through thorough research and consultation, the artist eventually focused on the historical significance of the 1879 Irishtown Tenant Right Meeting.
 An interest in archival research, the Irish language, and history all inform his contemporary arts practice and made his approach particularly relevant to this context.
-These interests are reflected in both this publication and the final artwork.
+These interests are reflected in both the final artwork and accompanying publication.
+The sculptural installation consists of twelve Corten steel columns with laser-cut quotations in Irish and English from archival sources. .

 About the artist